Azure-Samples/NVIDIA-Deepstream-Azure-IoT-Edge-on-a-NVIDIA-Jetson-Nano/README.md

 > [!WARNING]
 > Today, Deepstream can output an RTSP stream from a container on Tesla platforms but not on Jetson platforms.
 This is an improvement that the Jetson team is looking at.
 Because of this limitation, we will leverage a X11 server in the rest of this sample.

-1. Create your updated deepstream config file on your Nano device:
+1. Create your updated Deepstream config file on your Nano device:
     a.
 Open an SSH connection on your Nano device (for instance from VS Code terminal):

     ```cmd